aayush993/AWS-SAA-Notes/Route 53 Routing Policy.md

 	3. Routing traffic to multiple resources. return only healthy resources.
 	4. Up to 8 health record returned for each multi-value query
 	5. For client side load balancing.

+## Active-Active vs Active-Passive Failover
+- Active-Active
+	- use when all resources need to be available all the time.
+	- Route 53 responds with any healthy resource.
+	- can be configured using any routing policy or combination.
+- Active-Passive
+	- Primary is available all the time
+	- secondary is just standby
+	- Done by Failover routing policy